 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-You will also need the following to study this course:
+You will also need the following to study this module:

 You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.

 You can also visit the Technical requirements section for further computing information including the details of the support we provide.

 You will have a tutor who will help you with the study material and mark and comment on your work, and whom you can ask for advice and guidance.
 If you are new to The Open University, you will find that your tutor is particularly concerned to help you with your study methods.
 Tuition will take place across a range of media: there will be group tutorials and day schools that you are strongly encouraged to attend.

 Your tutor will also support you in your online activity – reviewing and giving feedback on your OpenDesignStudio work – as well as being a point of contact to discuss any other module-related issues.
 As a rough guide, 50 per cent of tutor support will be online, with 50 per cent being offline.